 Do not forget to connect the fan cables to the fan connectors.
-Lack of sufficient air flow within the system may damage the motherboard components.
+Insufficient air flow within the system can damage the motherboard components.
 These are not jumpers!
 DO NOT place jumper caps on the fan connectors!

-10. I/O extension module (22-pin IOC\MB)
+10. I/O extension module (22-pin IOC_MB)